Teeth Grinding (Bruxism)

 While the causes of Bruxism are not definitively known, there are a number of factors that have been linked to teeth grinding.

-Emotions like anxiety, aggression, anger, and pain are common in those who grind their teeth.
+Emotions like anxiety, aggression, anger, & pain are common in those who grind their teeth.
 Additionally, chemical imbalances in the brain have also been linked to bruxism, especially for patients using certain anti-depressants.

 Additional risk factors for bruxism include: